• Skip to primary navigation

 Garlic cloves

 You will need two fat garlic cloves for this dip.
-If the cloves you are using are on the smaller size, use three to four cloves.
+If the cloves you are using are of a smaller size, use three to four cloves.

 Sherry vinegar